bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-03-Spring-Boot-Postgis-Example.markdown

 {% endhighlight %}

-Then use this object in the native query.
+Then, use this object in the native query.
-In this example query result is three nearest objects to the provided point.
+In this example, query result is three nearest objects to the provided point.

 {% highlight java %}
 @Query(value = "SELECT * FROM public.test ORDER BY ST_Distance(geog,  :geom ) LIMIT 3", nativeQuery = true)
 List<Test> findNearest(final Point geom);
 {% endhighlight %}

-Or you can create a fully native query.
+In alternative, you can create a fully native query.

 {% highlight java %}
 @Transactional